This article is written for Evolving Wellness by fitness expert Marta Montenegro.

 Overdoing the condiments, dressings and seasonings.
 It’s very easy to add 400 calories to your diet in oil—just a spoonful has 120 calories.

 Excessive portions.
-Maybe you eat fruits and vegetables, lean protein, good fats and omega-3 fatty acids, whole-grain carbohydrates… a nutritionist’s dream!
+Maybe you eat fruits and vegetables, lean protein foods, healthy fat foods, and whole-grain carbohydrates, like a nutritionist’s dream!
 But look at your plate.
 How big is that fruit salad or that bowl of cereal?

 Eating too little.
 Don’t cut back too much to enact change.
 Severe calorie restriction is hard to keep up, and it also slows your metabolism.
 Generally, taking in less than 1,000 calories per day will significantly lower your resting metabolism, making it difficult to continue losing weight.
 You must eat to maintain your resting metabolism and burn calories.
 Try to eat five or six small meals throughout the day.